sighupio/fury-gke-installer/README.md

 To create the cluster via the installers:

-1. Use the [VPC and VPN module][vpc-vpn-module] to deploy the networking infrastructure
+1. Use the [VPC module][vpc-module] to deploy the networking infrastructure

+2. Use the [VPN module][vpn-module] to deploy the OpenVPN bastion host

-2. Configure access to the OpenVPN instance of the bastion host via [furyagent][furyagent]
+3. Configure access to the OpenVPN instance of the bastion host via [furyagent][furyagent]

-3. Connect to the OpenVPN instance
+4. Connect to the OpenVPN instance

-4. Use the [GKE module][gke-module] to deploy the GKE cluster
+5. Use the [GKE module][gke-module] to deploy the GKE cluster

 Please refer to each module documentation and the [examples](examples/) folder for more details.